chanzuckerberg/fogg/README.md

 We use standard go tools + makefiles to build fogg.
 Getting started should be as simple as-

 0. install go
-1. go get github.com/chanzuckerberg/fogg
+1. `$ go get github.com/chanzuckerberg/fogg`
-2. cd $GOPATH/src/github.com/chanzuckerberg/fogg
+2. `cd $GOPATH/src/github.com/chanzuckerberg/fogg`
-3. make
+3. `make`

-If you would like to contribute some code, fork this repo and send a pull request.
+If you would like to contribute some code: Read through the documents  located in the `/docs` folder, fork this repo, and send a pull request.

 ## Copyright